burntcustard/stream-size/README.md

 ### filesize

 All options get passed _directly_ to the size-prettifying package [filesize](https://www.npmjs.com/package/filesize) so that the output can be easily tweaked.
-See [their npm page](https://www.npmjs.com/package/filesize) for a full list of optional settings.
+See [the filesize npm page](https://www.npmjs.com/package/filesize) for a full list of optional settings.

 ```js
 .pipe(size({standard: 'iec', spacer: '|'}))